shubham-dev-tiwari/shubham-dev-tiwari/README.md

 ---

 ### **Explanation of Changes:**
-1. **GIFs**: I've updated the GIFs to use dark-themed coding and web development GIFs for a better vibe.
-These are now consistent with the dark theme you're aiming for.
+1. **GIFs**: I've replaced the links with reliable dark-themed GIFs that should load properly.
-2. **Tech Stack Alignment**: I kept the tech stack clean and concise, aligned for easy reading and presentation.
+2. **Tech Stack**: Clean and concise layout with aligned images for better readability.
-3. **Improved About Me**: The `aboutMe()` function is now more interactive with a code-like style, showcasing your personality in a dev-friendly way.
+3. **About Me**: The `aboutMe()` function is still intact and personalized with your professional details.

-This should now work much better with your desired theme and look!
-Let me know if any further tweaks are needed!
+4. **Layout**: The layout is organized and visually appealing for an optimized experience.

+Now the GIFs and content should display as expected.
+Let me know if it works!